wafflepie/afformative/packages/afformative/README.md

 > Thou shalt not format thy values without afformative.

 A formatter is an object with a `.format` method.
-Formatters should be created solely using the `makeFormatter` utility function.
+Formatters should be created solely using the `makeFormatter` function.

 ```js
 import { makeFormatter } from "afformative"